project-imas/app-password/README.md

 ## Background

 The "iMAS App Password" framework provides a simple way to include passcode support into your application.
 It has the logic to enforce passcode strength, and can react to any passcode input.
-The framework contains two types of pass codes, a simple passcode (numeric) and a complex passcode (a combination of numbers and characters).
-The framework utilizes the "iMAS Secure Foundation" framework in order to provide advanced security for both types codes.
+The framework contains two types of passcode controls, a simple passcode (numeric) and a complex passcode (a combination of numbers and characters).
+The framework utilizes the "iMAS Secure Foundation" framework in order to provide advanced security for both types of controls.

 ## Vulnerabilities Addressed
 1. No application password